DerekKaknes/YES_coding/3_December_10_2016/README.md

 attributes that are shared by a type of object.
 It is most easily demonstrated through examples:

-### The Difference Between a Class and an Instance
+### The Difference Between a Class and an Object
 My first car was a Toyota Avalon.
-My car is one of thousands (maybe millions) of Toyota Avalons that exist in the world, but each of them shares common traits and abilities: they are the same size, have the same number wheels, can drive forward and backward, can reach the same top speed at the same accelleration, etc.  Thus, my car is an `instance` of the Toyota Avalon `class`.
-There might be millions of `instances` (millions of individual Toyota Avalon cars), but they are all of the same `class`.
+My car is one of thousands (maybe millions) of Toyota Avalons that exist in the world, but each of them shares common traits and abilities: they are the same size, have the same number wheels, can drive forward and backward, can reach the same top speed at the same accelleration, etc.  Thus, my car is an `object` of the Toyota Avalon `class`.
+There might be millions of `objects` (millions of individual Toyota Avalon cars), but they are all of the same `class`.

 In a sports video game (like FIFA or Madden or NBA2K), there is usually an option to create a player.
-If you choose to create a player, they will often give you the ability to adjust and customize specific attributes like the player's height, weight, hairstyle, uniform style, etc.  Each player you create is an `instance` of the Player  `class`.
-You can create hundreds of instances, but they are all of the single Player class.
+If you choose to create a player, they will often give you the ability to adjust and customize specific attributes like the player's height, weight, hairstyle, uniform style, etc.  Each player you create is an `object` of the Player  `class`.
+You can create hundreds of objects, but they are all of the single Player class.

-#### Quiz: Differentiating Classes and Instances
+#### Quiz: Differentiating Classes and objects
-For each question, decide whether the blank should be `instance` or `class` and discuss why with your neighbor.
+For each question, decide whether the blank should be `object` or `class` and discuss why with your neighbor.

 1. Kevin Durant is an ______ of the `BasketPlayer` ______.